WACV 2026 Call For Workshops

 - Clarity on whether accepted papers will be published in the WACV 2026 proceedings

-Workshop proposals should be submitted in the form of a single PDF through OpenReview: Coming Soon.
+Workshop proposals should be submitted in the form of a single PDF through OpenReview:

 We especially welcome workshops that aim to strengthen or establish new communities within the field of computer vision.